 For our first experiment, I let K drip the colored vinegar onto the plate of Arm & Hammer baking soda.
 She had no idea what to expect and her reaction to the fizzies was priceless.
 I didn’t quite capture the initial shock, but you can still see the joy.

 Once she had fully fizzed all of the Arm & Hammer baking soda on the plate, we moved on to the volcanos.
 (Note, I cut plastic cups in half for this experiment because I wanted to make sure they overflowed with fun.)
 Filling the cups about half way with vinegar, I let K get a heaping spoon full of Arm & Hammer baking soda.
-Then we dipped a couple of drops onto the Arm & Hammer baking soda.
+Then we dipped a couple of drops onto the baking soda.

 I instructed her to dip it into the vinegar, give it a good stir and eruption!
 (Please excuse the out-of-focus shot, it’s hard to instruct, teach and photograph!)